JorySchossau/neuro_animat/README.md

 There are many HPCC-specific [job specifications](https://wiki.hpcc.msu.edu/display/ITH/List+of+Job+Specifications) and adjustments you may need to make (see the bottom of `mq_conditions.txt`), and the ICER's HPCC wiki and support open office hours are great ways to get help with this topic.
 See the HPCC's [Cluster Resources](https://wiki.hpcc.msu.edu/pages/viewpage.action?pageId=20120131) page to see what kinds of nodes are available.
 Intel18 has 20 cores (40 fake/hyperthreaded).

 #### Visualizing Behavior (or anything else)

+Motors2World currently responds to the `GLOBAL-mode` setting if set to `visulualize` it will run the first organism it comes across, and save all lifetime behavior data to a file then quit.

 I wrote a generic visualization tool, kind of like Processing, with example code used for animat visualization (2D-foraging) [called vis](https://github.com/joryschossau/vis).
 While you can use it purely on the command line and with any text editor, it's most enjoyable to use with the full IDE experience with code error detection and autocompletion.
 To do that you should download the **Godot** game engine (no installation required), import a project, and use the `src/` directory from the `vis` repository as a project directory.
 After that, since you are not using the command line, you'll need to set the default command line arguments that `vis` expects, under `settings` menu, `project settings`, `General` tab, `Editor` category, and set `Main Run Args` to `--2d --script=readcsv.gd --file=animat_behavior.csv`.